Quangmire/quangduong.me/posts/notes/eulerian_fluid_sim.md

     "card_class": "notes",
     "summary": [
-        "Brief notes about the basics of Eulerian Fluid Simulation distilled", "from Robert Bridon's notes and textbook"
+        "Brief notes about the basics of Eulerian Fluid Simulation distilled", "from Robert Bridson's notes and textbook"
     ]
 }